 In 1996, the Federal Financial Assistance Programs staff handled Title VI enforcement at OEO and reported directly to the director.
-The Federal Employment Programs staff addressed Title VII, or equal employment opportunity (internal civil rights), and also reported to the director.16 The separation of external and internal civil rights enforcement prevented Title VI resources from being redirected to internal civil rights obligations.
+The Federal Employment Programs staff addressed Title VII, or equal employment opportunity (internal civil rights), and also reported to the director.
+The separation of external and internal civil rights enforcement prevented Title VI resources from being redirected to internal civil rights obligations.
 Despite this, OEO was not sufficiently prioritizing Title VI enforcement because it did not have a legal structure to do so.
-The office relied instead on DOI's Office of the Solicitor to keep Title VI regulations current and draft Title VI procedures and guidelines.17
+The office relied instead on DOI's Office of the Solicitor to keep Title VI regulations current and draft Title VI procedures and guidelines.
+The office relied instead on DOI's Office of the Solicitor to keep Title VI regulations current and draft Title VI procedures and guidelines.

-As of 2003, Title VI civil rights compliance and enforcement at OEO are managed by the Civil Rights Program Staff (CRPS), with the Diversity and Program Evaluation Staff (DPES) and Complaints Processing and Adjudication Staff (CPA) addressing internal civil rights functions.18 Since OEO has maintained separate external and internal units, Title VI resources continue to be used solely for external efforts.19 OEO has no dedicated legal staff and continues to rely on DOI's Office of the Solicitor to provide legal instruction on Title VI matters.20 OEO's reliance on the Solicitor for these services emphasizes DOI's failure to prioritize external enforcement (see figures 3.2 and 3.3).
+As of 2003, Title VI civil rights compliance and enforcement at OEO are managed by the Civil Rights Program Staff (CRPS), with the Diversity and Program Evaluation Staff (DPES) and Complaints Processing and Adjudication Staff (CPA) addressing internal civil rights functions.
+Since OEO has maintained separate external and internal units, Title VI resources continue to be used solely for external efforts.
+DEO has no dedicated legal staff and continues to rely on DOI's Office of the Solicitor to provide legal instruction on Title VI matters.
+OEO's reliance on the Solicitor for these services emphasizes DOI's failure to prioritize external enforcement (see figures 3.2 and 3.3).